olmokramer/atom-autohide-tree-view/README.md

   service.disable()
 ```

+All methods return a promise that will be resolved once the tree view animation is done.
+It's resolved value is a boolean, indicating if the animation was finished (`true`) or cancelled (`false`).
+The promise is rejected if an error occurs during the animation.

 ## Issues/suggestions

 Please file issues or suggestions on the [issues page on github](https://github.com/olmokramer/autohide-tree-view/issues/new), or even better, [submit a pull request](https://github.com/olmokramer/atom-autohide-tree-view/pulls)